-Burke Ramsey, Brother Of JonBenét, Files $750 Million Suit Against CBS For Hinting He Murdered Her
+Burke Ramsey, Brother Of JonBenet, Files $750 Million Suit Against CBS For Hinting He Murdered Her

 Burke, meanwhile, reaffirmed his innocence and remarked that he was simply ready to go public with his experience.

 “For a long time, the media basically made [my family’s] lives crazy,” he acknowledged.

 “Seeing that as a little kid, it’s just kind of chaotic nightmare.
 It’s the 20th anniversary, and apparently still a lot of attention around it.
 [I just wanted] to honor her memory by doing this [interview].”

-JonBenét and Burke Ramsey’s mother, Patsy Ramsey, succumbed to ovarian cancer in 2006.
+JonBenet and Burke Ramsey’s mother, Patsy Ramsey, succumbed to ovarian cancer in 2006.
 Their father, John Bennett Ramsey, remarried in 2011.
-JonBenét’s murder is still unsolved.
+JonBenet’s murder is still unsolved.
 CBS has yet to respond to either suit.

 [Featured Image from CBS/Yahoo!
 TV]